TremeschinArchive/ModularMusicVisualizer/README.md

 # Running

 This project isn't extensively tested on Windows, feedback appreciated.

-Instructions I refer to the Linux os should be the same under MacOS as both comes from a common ancestor (UNIX) and utilizes the `bash` shell.

-MacOS users might use `homebrew` for installing stuff such as Python and FFmpeg, help and feedback required for steps and if it even works there.
+MacOS instructions should be similar or equal to Linux ones, though feedback required for steps and if it even works there.

 I'll also be referring to where the source code folder of MMV is located at using the keyword `ROOT`, like the `LICENSE` file under `ROOT/LICENSE`.